Hot Diggety Dog!

-We are very proud to launch our fifth annual Share Your Story Writing Competition.
+We are very proud to launch our sixth annual Share Your Story Anthology Angels Writing Competition.

 Please submit either a complete short story up to 1500 words (no first chapters or to be continued…) or a poem of no more than 650 words.
-The theme is ‘It’s A Kind Of Magic; Stories and Spells by Second Rate Sorcerers’ and our judges are looking for stories that showcase the power of words and show the main character demonstrating resilience.
-We would love you to have the chance to be published in our next anthology, which raise funds for Children’s Rights Queensland.
+The theme is ‘Hot Diggety Dog!
+Tails from the Bark Side’ and our judges are looking for funny, quirky and whimsical stories about man’s best friend.
+We would love you to have the chance to be published in our next anthology with copies to be donated to Story Dogs.